On estimating the trace of quantum state powers: Preliminaries

 A direct calculation implies that $\frac{\partial}{\partial q} G(q;x) = -(q-1)x^q\ln^2(x)$ for any $x \in [0,1]$.
 This inequality shows that for any fixed $x\in[0,1]$, $G(q;x)$ is monotonically increasing for $0<q\leq 1$ and monotonically decreasing for $q>1$.
 Hence, by noticing $\max_{q\geq 0} G(q;x) \leq G(1;x) = 0$ for any $x \in [0,1]$, we establish \Cref{eq:Tsallis-binary-entropy-partialQ} and the monotonicity. \end{proof}

-Next, we define a variant of the Jensen-Shannon divergence based on the $q$-Tsallis entropy: \begin{definition}[$q$-Jensen-(Shannon-)Tsallis divergence, adapted from~\cite{BR82}] Let $p_0$ and $p_1$ be two probability distributions over $[N]$.
-The $q$-Jensen-(Shannon-)Tsallis divergence between $p_0$ and $p_1$ is defined as
+Next, we define a variant of the Jensen--Shannon divergence based on the $q$-Tsallis entropy: \begin{definition}[$q$-Jensen--(Shannon--)Tsallis divergence, adapted from~\cite{BR82}] Let $p_0$ and $p_1$ be two probability distributions over $[N]$.
+The $q$-Jensen--(Shannon--)Tsallis divergence between $p_0$ and $p_1$ is defined as